kubeckaj/JKCS.py-Manual/docs/source/ClusterSubmission.rst

 When working on a (super)computer cluster, all default parameters for submitting jobs are taken from ``parameters.txt`` in each subfolder formed from ``input.txt`` by JKCS1_prepare.
 It is assumed that the computer system uses SBATCH to submit jobs.
 Hence, additional parameters for the SBATCH command could be eventually modified in the ``~/.JKCSusersetup.txt`` under the program_SBATCH function.
 When calling a JKCS script, it is also possible to overwrite the submission parameters by the arguments shown on this page.

-Remember that only JKCS2_explore, JKCS3_run, and JKCS4_collect are scripts that would submit jobs to cluster as these scripts employ 3rd party programs that might demand considerable computational resources.
+Remember that only JKCS2_explore, JKCS3_run, JKCS4_collect, and JKML are scripts that would submit jobs to cluster as these scripts employ 3rd party programs that might demand considerable computational resources.
 Using the submission parameters for JKCS0_copy, JKCS1_prepare, and JKCS5_filter is not possible (they run locally).

 Run locally
 -----------